UCAS code: LV11

 About the course

 The History and Economics course integrates these two subjects to form a coherent and intellectually stimulating programme.
 The combination allows insights that neither subject can realise alone.
 However, it is possible to specialise primarily in either history or economics while still preserving the benefits of an integrated approach.

-The combination of economics, economic history and history (political as well as social) means that you will be equipped to view issues in the real world from a variety of contrasting perspectives.
-You will learn both the historian’s careful approaches to evidence and argumentation and the economist’s analytical and quantitative methods, providing an excellent preparation for a range of professional, financial and academic careers.
+The combination of economics, economic history and history will equip you to view real world issues from a variety of perspectives.
+You will learn both the historian’s careful approaches to evidence and argumentation and the economist’s analytical and quantitative methods.
+These approaches provide an excellent preparation for a range of professional, financial and academic careers.

 History and Economics

 A typical week

 During the first year, you will be expected to attend around five lectures each week, participate in regular meetings with tutors to discuss work, conduct independent research and write at least one essay a week.